ministryofjustice/security-guidance/docs/service-owner-responsibilities.md

 ### More Information

 For assistance, please contact your local cyber consultant in the first instance.
-For queries on policy and guidance email [security@justice.gov.uk](mailto:security@justice.gov.uk)
+For queries on policy and guidance email